Sequitur Translation

 Translation of Constantijn Huygens Memoirs of a Renaissance Childhood and Youth (full edition in progress)

-In honour of the Rembrandt Year: excerpt from Huygens on Rembrandt and Lievens (1631), translated from the Latin by J.A.
+An excerpt from Huygens on Rembrandt and Lievens (1631), translated from the Latin by J.A.
 Deitch.

 Rembrandt and Lievens